bchcohenlab/CBIG-Pipeline-Docker/README.md

 Implementing CBIG_fMRI_Preproc2016 in a docker

-This dockerfile includes CBIG_fMRI_Preproc2016, ANTS 2.2.0, AFNI, fsl-5.0.10, freesurfer-6.0.0, matlabruntime 2021a, and Connectome Workbench.
+This dockerfile includes CBIG_fMRI_Preproc2016, ANTS 2.2.0, AFNI, fsl-5.0.10, freesurfer-6.0.0, matlab 2022b, and Connectome Workbench.
-A full license for freesurfer is needed and must be put in the dockerfile.
+A full license for freesurfer and matlab is needed and must be put in the dockerfile.

 ## **Building the image:**
 The image takes around 50 min to build if it is on a brand new machine